schwarzenbergf/irtrans/README.md

 ### Configuration is done in the UI

-After installing iRTrans with HACS (and the required restart of HA), adding iRTrans to HA and configuring is done via
+After installing iRTrans (and the required restart of HA), add iRTrans to HA via

 `Settings` --> `Devices & Services`.

 Just use `Add Integration` button and search for iRTrans.
-Fill in `Host address` & `Port` (default 21000) of the IRTRans device.
+Fill in `Host address` & `Port` (default 21000) of the IRTRans device and you are done.

 ![Config](/custom_components/irtrans/images/config_ui.png)